 >>LEARN MORE: Credit card terms you need to know

 4) "Explain to your child the importance of an emergency fund," Gallegos says.
 (In other words, your credit card is not the emergency fund.)

 "Most people," he continues, "get into serious credit card debt not because they are frivolous, but because of a major personal or traumatic situation.
 The top three causes of serious debt hardship are unexpected medical expenses, job loss and divorce.
 To keep from rushing for the credit card in the event of the unexpected – whether a car repair, job loss, illness or other – set up an emergency fund.
 Conventional wisdom holds that individuals need to save at least six months' worth of living expenses in an emergency fund.
 It's hard for young adults to understand this, so working with kids can mean a lot here."

 And we'll let Rocky Lalvani, the aforementioned wealth coach in Harrisburg, Penn., have the last word.

 Your kids, Lalvani points out, are modeling their money behavior after you.

 So if you're a reckless spender, your kids are going to pick up on those cues.
 If you tend to be smart about what you spend your money on, and you save money, and you're frequently taking the family on trips with rewards points you collected with your credit card, or your kids see you handing over coupons at the supermarket checkout counter, well, your children will pick up on that, too.
-So, really, you're teaching your kids about money and credit cards even if you don't actively teach them about money and credit cards.
-In fact, your own behavior may be more important than what you teach your kids.
+So, you're teaching your kids about money and credit cards even if you don't actively teach them about money and credit cards.
+Your own behavior may be more important than what you teach your kids.

 "They learn by what you do, not what you say, so you have to be sharp," Lalvani says.